 I’m not quite sure how to answer this question.
 Perhaps it is best just to say that I spend a lot of time around young people—I teach them, travel with them, seek them out, correspond with them, read their work—and so I am always learning.
 At the same time, young people are almost always smarter than I am.
 My younger characters are always quite smart, quite perceptive.
 They reflect the young people I know.
 I don’t judge their views, I guess I’m saying, and so I don’t compare them to what I myself thought years ago.
 I’m just interested in who they say they are, who they hope to be.

-I have a book coming out next spring that is utterly boy-centric.
-Called DR. RADWAY’S SARSAPARILLA RESOLVENT, it takes place in 1871 Philadelphia, features the William of DANGEROUS NEIGHBORS fame, his best friend, Career, and flashbacks of William’s brother, Francis.
+Funny you should ask.
+I do have a book I loved writing, called Dr. Radway’s Sarsaparilla Resolvent, which takes place in 1871 Philadelphia, features the William of Dangerous Neighbors' fame, his best friend, Career, and flashbacks of William’s brother, Francis.
 This is a story set in Bush Hill, featuring Eastern State, Baldwin Locomotive Works, the river, George Childs, and other intimations of that era.
 I loved writing William’s story.

 Can you comment on the creative process that drives your works, especially the young adult fiction.
 You wrote you don’t like outlines.
 But do you have a general idea of how the story is supposed to work and fill in the details as you go?
 Or do you create certain characters, set them in motion and see what story makes sense depending on how the characters interact.
 Or is there a middle approach?
 Anne LaMott, in her book, Bird by Bird, wrote how she uses an artistic approach.
 She just splashes some ideas on a page and constantly reshapes them to create her story?